The Top 20 Sites To Hire The Best Mobile App Designer:

 - Working Not Working is geared towards large companies that need frequent hires, so it may not be a good fit if that is not you.

-- There is no assurance or support if one of your hires does not go well.
+- There is no assurance or support if one of your design hires does not go well.

-- Envato Studio provides “one stop shop” solutions for simple mobile applications.
+- Envato Studio provides “one stop shop” solutions for simple mobile applications on Android and iOS.

-- Envato is extremely affordable with a maximum price of $2000.
+- Envato is extremely affordable with a maximum cost of $2000.

 - If your needs are fairly straightforward, Envato Studio is a quick and affordable way to get a great solution.